mattdworkin/mattdworkin/README.md

 # 💫 About Me:
 Hey!
 I'm Matt.
 I'm a college student majoring in CS at Georgia Tech.
-Follow me and I'll follow you back!<br>
+Follow me and I'll follow you back!
+Let's connect and explore the boundless possibilities in the tech world!<br><br>
-Let's connect and explore the boundless possibilities in the tech world!<br>🔭 I’m currently working on a machine learning project for predicting stock prices using historical data!<br>👯 I’m looking to collaborate on new project and I'm open to any constructive ideas, thoughts, criticism, etc.<br>🤝 I’m looking for help with implementing datasets for my project.<br>🌱 I’m currently learning more about cloud computing and FPGA Engineering.<br>
+🔭 I’m working on: A machine learning project to analyze and predict stock prices with historical data.<br>
+👯 I’m looking to collaborate on: Innovative projects, especially those involving AI and Cloud Computing.<br>
+🤝 I’m seeking: Insights on data acquisition and processing for financial datasets.<br>
+🌱 I’m learning: Advanced concepts in Cloud Computing, AI algorithms, and exploring FPGA Engineering for hardware acceleration.<br>

 ## 🌐 Socials: